geshan/geshan.github.com/posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.md

 - git
 - Web Development
 - devops
-cover: /images/laravel6-on-google-cloud-run/00laravel6-on-gcr.jpg
+cover: "/images/laravel6-on-google-cloud-run/00laravel6-on-gcr.jpg"
 pagetitle: How to setup Laravel on Google Cloud run, a step by step guide with Continuous integration
 description: Follow this step by step guide to run Laravel on Google Cloud Run
 keywords: Laravel, PHP, Google Cloud, Google Cloud Run, Laravel 6

 ---
 Laravel has [soared](https://trends.google.com/trends/explore?date=2014-10-22%202019-10-21&q=laravel,symfony) in popularity in the last few years.
 The Laravel community even says that Laravel has made writing PHP enjoyable than a pain.
 Laravel 6 has some interesting new [features](https://laracasts.com/series/whats-new-in-laravel-6).
-Getting a super scalableworking URL for your application take hours if not days.
+Getting a super scalable working URL for your application take hours if not days.
 Setting up something like Kubernetes is a huge task.
 This is where Google Cloud Run shines, you can get a working HTTPs URL for any of your containerized app in minutes.

-[Google Cloud Run](https://cloud.google.com/run/) is serverless and fully managed by Google, you get super scale, billing by the second, HTTPs URL and your own domain mapping.
-If you want to run stateless containers Cloud run is hands down the easiest way to do it.
+[Google Cloud Run](https://cloud.google.com/run/) is serverless and fully managed by Google, you get super scale, billing by the second, HTTPs URL, and your own domain mapping.
+If you want to run stateless containers [Cloud run](/blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/ "Why use serverless container on Google Cloud Run") is hands down the easiest way to do it.
 In this post, I will detail how to get your Laravel 6 app working on Google cloud run with Continuous Integration (CI).

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/00laravel6-on-gcr.jpg" title="Get Laravel 6 running on Google cloud run in minutes with CI" alt="Get Laravel 6 running on Google cloud run in minutes with CI">